sakshi26-97/fast_api/README.md

 # fast_api

-A practice API is developed using fast_api
+An API is developed using fast_api for practice